ashpoolin/ashpoolin.github.io/_posts/2022-04-12-how-tf-do-you-use-serum-ts-client?.md

 Your tokens should appear in your wallet (settled).
 Note that sometimes if you are receiving tokens from a market with SOL as part of the pair, it may be returned to you as wrapped SOL.
 So if you don't see the balance in your wallet, a) check that the transaction is confirmed, and b) use the `$ spl-token accounts` CLI command to see if it has been returned as wSOL.

 ### Summary
 This part 1 of "How the F*** do you Use the Serum-TS Client" primarily discussed Serum's implementation, and the high level aspects of interacting with it.
-I make no claims that this is error-free; I am certain I am wrong in places.
+I make no claims that this is error-free, but I will do my best to correct errors as I discover them.
 Consider this a first draft on explaining the inner workings of the Serum client, and please correct me either in public or private, as this will improve my own understanding of the protocol.
 With this foundational stuff out of the way, we will explore more about what you can do with the client in subsequent parts.
 Thanks for reading.